 Ostrich variety fern belongs to the unique flowerless plant species Onocleaceae, a small family of terrestrial ferns.
 Scientific name: Matteuccia struthiopteris.

 |Fresh fiddlehead fronds.

 Photo courtesy: GlennFleishman.

 Each fiddlehead is a tightly curled, deep green stalk measuring about 4 cm in diameter, reaching the height of about 10-12 cm off the ground.
-Its tender shoots covered with brown scales, which have to be scraped off before being used in cooking.
+Its tender shoots covered with brown scales that are scraped off before use in cooking.
 Young and tender fronds taste similar to that of asparagus, or green beans with a crunchy texture of their own.

-Vegetable fern (Diplazium esculentum), known locally as lungru, are found in the hilly areas of North India and Nepal eaten as a local delicacy.
+Vegetable fern (Diplazium esculentum), known locally as lungru, are found in the foothills of North India and Nepal eaten as a local delicacy.
 Lungru season lasts very briefly from May until June.

 Fiddlehead ferns are unique by their appearance, taste, and nutrition profile.
 The curly young shoots carry just 34 calories per 100 g.
 Nonetheless, their high-quality plant-nutrition profile consists of health-benefiting antioxidants, vitamins, and omega-3, omega-6 essential fatty acids.

 Fresh fronds are very high in antioxidant vitamin-A and carotenes.
 100 g of fiddleheads hold 3617 IU of or 120% of recommended daily requirements of vitamin-A. Vitamin-A is a powerful natural antioxidant and is required by the body for maintaining the integrity of skin and mucosa.
 It is also an essential vitamin for vision.
 Research studies suggest that natural foods rich in vitamin-A help the human body protect against lung and oral cavity cancers.

 They are an excellent source of many natural polyphenolic flavonoid compounds such as α and ß-carotenes.
 Carotenes convert into vitamin-A inside the body.

 Their unique sweet taste comes from their richness in vitamin C. 100 g of fresh fronds contains 26.6 mg or 44% of daily required levels.
-Vitamin-C is a moderately potential water soluble anti-oxidant.
-Together with flavonoid compound like carotenes, it helps scavenge harmful free radicals, and offer protection from cancers, inflammation, and viral cough and cold.
+Vitamin-C is a moderately potential water-soluble anti-oxidant.
+Together with flavonoid compounds like carotenes, it helps scavenge harmful free radicals, and offer protection from cancers, inflammation, and viral cough and cold.